 3.5.
 Antonio Banderas

-Antonio Banderas is a Spanish actor and one of the most famous Spanish people.
+Antonio Banderas is a Spanish actor and one of the most famous people in Spain.
 With The Mambo Kings, Banderas made his Hollywood debut in 1992.
 His dialogue for the movie had to be taught to him phonetically because he spoke Spanish then and didn’t know English.

 4. Spanish Artists